 You have different options, including box springs, bed frames, and foundations.
 Many people choose The Lull Mattress Foundation because, like a traditional box spring, it offers optimum support.
 The foundation reduces wear on your mattress and absorbs movement.
 Also, because it has optional legs, you can quickly turn it into a sleek platform bed while still benefiting from the same support.

-with Bed Frames and More
+Bed Frames and Foundations

-or without a box spring.
+Use with or without a box spring.